 Keep several of these on hand, as they can provide relief for everything from headaches and sprains to injuries and sore muscles.

 Staying healthy and safe is everyone’s concern.
-But if someone gets injured on your property, you’ll need more protection than what’s available in your emergency medicine cabinet.
-Make sure you’re covered with personal umbrella liability coverage from Nationwide, which may help protect you beyond your homeowners insurance coverage limits.
+But if someone gets injured on your property, you’ll need more protection than what’s available in your medicine cabinet.
+Make sure you’re covered with personal umbrella insurance coverage from Nationwide, which may help protect you beyond your homeowners insurance coverage limits.